-We collected 16,293 GPS locations with altitude recordings from 344 individuals,classified with 258 possible migratory locations (106 individuals).
+We collected 16,293 GPS locations with altitude recordings from 344 individuals.
+Most of these locations (9,658) were recorded at 1300–1500 Eastern Time and were classified as known ground locations.
+Of those locations remaining, 258 met the criteria to be possible migratory locations (106 individuals).
+These locations were broadly distributed throughout the eastern portion of the woodcock’s range (Figure S1).
 The base model predicted that 144 of these locations were most likely recorded when the bird was in flight (95% CRI: 127–161; Table 1).
-Estimated median flight altitude was 262 m, and mean flight altitude was 379 m.
-Woodcock flew at mean altitudes of 338 m in fall and 444 m in spring, with 94% probability that mean flight altitudes are lower in fall than spring.
-Adult woodcock flew at mean altitudes of 431 m while juveniles flew at altitudes of 371 m, with 79% probability that mean flight altitudes are higher for adults than juveniles.
-Male woodcock flew at mean altitudes of 417 m while females flew at altitudes of 352 m, with 82% probability that mean flight altitudes are higher for males than females (Figure 1).
+Estimated median flight altitude above ground level was 262 m, and mean flight altitude was 379 m.
+Woodcock flew at mean altitudes of 338 m in fall and 444 m in spring, with 94% probability that mean flight altitudes were lower in fall than spring.
+Adult woodcock flew at mean altitudes of 431 m while juveniles flew at altitudes of 371 m, with 79% probability that mean flight altitudes were higher for adults than juveniles.
+Male woodcock flew at mean altitudes of 417 m while females flew at altitudes of 352 m, with 82% probability that mean flight altitudes were higher for males than females (Figure 1).
+Additional statistics describing the shape of these distributions are provided in Table S1.

-Over half (57%) of woodcock flight locations were at altitudes below 305 m, posing potential risks for collisions with low-rise buildings, wind turbines, and communications towers (Table 2, Figure 2).
-Woodcock were equally likely to fly within range of low-rise buildings in fall and spring, while they were 6% more likely to fly at wind turbine altitude and 9% more likely to fly at communication tower altitude during fall.
-27% of woodcock locations were below the minimum flight altitude reported in Horton et al. (2016) and likely would not have been detectable using NEXRAD weather radar.
+Over half (57%) of simulated flight altitudes were below 305 m, posing potential risks for collisions with low-rise buildings, wind turbines, and communications towers (Table 2, Figure 2).
+Woodcock were equally likely to fly within range of low-rise buildings in fall and spring, while they were 6% more likely to fly within the rotor swept zone of wind turbines and 9% more likely to fly at communication tower altitude during fall.
+Twenty seven percent of simulated flight altitudes were below the minimum flight altitude reported in Horton et al. (2016) and likely would not have been detectable using NEXRAD weather radar.

 Table 1.
-Characteristics of American Woodcock (Scolopax minor) altitudes above ground level during migratory flights, measured using the base model (bold) as well as season (Fall/Spring), age (Adult/Juvenile), and sex (Male/Female) models.
-Estimates indicate the median value of the posterior distribution, while credible intervals reflect highest density intervals.
+Sample size and distribution of American Woodcock (Scolopax minor) altitudes above ground level during migratory flights, measured using the base model as well as season, age, and sex models.
+Estimates indicate the median value of the posterior distribution, while highest density credible intervals are provided in parentheses.
+Note that some individuals were missing age and sex data and were excluded from respective models.
+Altitude data were collected using GPS transmitters in the eastern portion of the woodcock’s range from 2020 to 2024.